kimmo1019/Roundtrip/src/README.md

 ## Results reproduction

 Under the `src` folder, the `main.py` script is provided for reproducing the density estimation results in the paper.

+Taking the indepedent Gaussian mixture data for an example, one can run the following commond to reproduce the results.

+python3 main.py -c configs/config_indep_gmm.yaml